ABOUT US

 Whether you’re navigating depression, anxiety, trauma, or life transitions, I am here to walk alongside you and help you build a fulfilling, authentic life.

-Stephanie Younger-Stuart, CSW
+Stephanie Younger-Stuart, LCSW

 I am highly regarded for my ability to connect with individuals, maintain composure in crisis situations, and foster a positive, accepting environment through my sense of humor and empathetic approach.